Rising-Stars-by-Sunshine/Stats_201_AlbertLi/README.md

 This project extracted post information from r/WallStreetBets using the PRAW (Python Reddit API Wrapper) library.
 The main focus was on three key elements: post content, upvotes, and comments.
 Using Reddit API credentials, PRAW extracted every post from r/WallStreetBets within the past year.
 The aim was to sort for quality by selecting posts with a minimum of 10000 upvotes and comments.
 This criterion was chosen to ensure that only posts with sufficient community interaction were included, indicating a potential shift in opinion or sentiment about a specific asset or the market as a whole.

+## Literature

+[Folder](https://github.com/Rising-Stars-by-Sunshine/Stats_201_AlbertLi/tree/main/literature) containing documentation and literature to elucidate the study's goals and findings.

+## Methods

+[Folder](./method) containing documentation to outline the methodologies the project employed.

 ## Code

 ### Data Extraction